Metin Kaplan: Kalifatsstaat

 Kaplan was born in the Turkish province of Erzurum.

-Kaplan, who was prosecuted as an enemy of the state in Turkey and faced the death penalty, came to Germany in 1983 as a refugee, together with his father, Cemaleddin Kaplan (also known as Cemaleddin Hocaoğlu), who was a leading figure in Turkish Islamist circles in Germany.
+Kaplan, who was prosecuted as an enemy of the state in Turkey and faced the death penalty, sought political asylum in Germany and traveled there in 1983 as a refugee, together with his father, Cemaleddin Kaplan (also known as Cemaleddin Hocaoğlu), who was a leading figure in Islamist circles among Turkish diaspora in Germany.
 His father ran two publications: "Tebliğ" and "Ümmet".

-After his father's death in 1995, Metin Kaplan became leader of the Kalifatsstaat, a movement created by his father in the 1980s.
+After his father's death in 1995, Metin Kaplan became leader of the Caliphate State.

 The movement's stated goal is to overthrow the government of Turkey and establish an Islamist state in the country.
-The movement is also known as "Union of Islamic Associations and Communities" and is on Turkey's official list of terrorist organizations as "Hilafet Devleti" (literally: "Caliphate State").
+The movement was previously known as the "Union of Islamic Associations and Communities" and is on Turkey's official list of terrorist organizations as "Hilafet Devleti" (literally: "Caliphate State").
 The self-styled "Caliph of Cologne" chose the city of Cologne as his residence.
 After being closely watched by the German Verfassungsschutz for several years, the movement was outlawed in 2001.

-At its highest point, the group claimed to have 800 to 1300 members, mostly in North Rhine-Westphalia.

 The movement has published a text called "The New World Order" which contains: